oigbokwe73/documentmanagement/README.md

   1. The application sends the file to an **Azure Function** using an HTTP trigger.
   2. Azure Function generates a unique **Document ID** and uploads the document to **Azure Blob Storage** in a designated container (e.g., `legal-documents`).
   3. Metadata about the document (e.g., file name, document type, upload timestamp, owner, tags) is stored in **Azure Table Storage** for indexing.
-  4. (Optional) Azure Function sends a message to **Azure Queue Storage** to notify approvers or other stakeholders.

 ---

 #### **2. Document Retrieval Process**